 How many missed payments have you had?

 Lenders will also assess the number of missed payments you’ve encountered.
-Having one missed payment a few years ago isn’t likely to affect your mortgage application in any major way.
-However, it may still knock your credit score slightly meaning you may not have access to every lender or at least their best products.
+Having missed one payment a few years ago isn’t likely to affect your mortgage application in any major way.
+However, it may still knock your credit score slightly meaning you may not have access to every lender or at least their best deals.

-If you’ve had multiple missed payments and they’re quite recent, then it becomes increasingly difficult to obtain a mortgage.
+If you’ve had multiple missed payments which are quite recent, then it becomes increasingly difficult to obtain a mortgage.
 That being said, you may still qualify with a specialist lender.

-In all cases for mortgages, the higher deposit you have the better.
-This is because lenders tend to offer great rates on mortgages where you have a lower LTV.
+In all mortgage cases, the higher the deposit you have the better.
+This is because lenders tend to offer great rates on mortgages where you have a lower loan-to-value (LTV).
 Approval isn’t as difficult when large deposits are involved, as the lender is taking on less risk.

-This becomes further evident when you’ve missed payments and have a lower than average credit score.
-If you have a 10% deposit and missed payments as opposed to a 40% deposit and missed payments, you’re more likely to be approved having a 40% deposit.
+This becomes further evident when you’ve missed payments and have a lower-than-average credit score.
+If you have a 10% deposit and missed payments as opposed to a 40% deposit and missed payments, you’re more likely to be approved with a 40% deposit.